n8mob/n8mob.github.io/resume_small.md

 ## Patent for "One-Click Booking" for A Bus Ride
 ### 2010&ndash;2011
 [US Patent 8942991B2: Agent-side traveler application for mobile computing devices](https://patents.google.com/patent/US8942991B2/en)
-While making a proof-of-concept for a customer pitch, Nate and his colleagues made a web app that would allow a bus driver to reserve and sell a reservation on the bus with a single swipe of a credit card.
+While making a proof-of-concept for a customer pitch, Nate and his colleagues at *Navitaire* made a web app that would allow a bus driver to reserve and sell a seat on the bus with a single swipe of a credit card.
 Accenture decided to patent it.

+Long story short: the app already knows the route based on driver schedule, GPS, or some other input.
+So the app already knows the destination.
+The bus driver tells the app which stop they are at, (or it figures it out from GPS readings) so the app knows the origin of the reservation.
+Buses don't have stringent identification requirements, so passenger information does not need to be collected at the time of sale.
+So all the driver has to do is take the money and the reservation is made.